von9711/asq_tutor/README.md

 Display() → for display

+## Installation

-# Compile the main.c file and then run the program.
+Compile the main.c file and then run the program.